leikareipa/kelpo/README.md

 You can find small, contained samples of Kelpo in use under the [examples/](./examples/) directory.

-It may be best to start by looking at the `simple_triangle` example.
+It may be best to start by examining the `simple_triangle` example.
 It does nothing but render a single static triangle, and so strips away everything except the bare essentials needed to incorporate Kelpo into an application.

 ## Code organization